5 km from Sovata, Harghita County.

 The county Harghita - commonly known as Salt Zone - is located in the eastern part of the Transilvanian basin, at the southern feet of the Gheorgheni Mountains.
 This area has salt deposits, which reach the surface and were mined over millennia.
-Oldest mining traces were found from the Roman, but salt mining was especially important during the Middle Ages.
+Oldest mining traces were found from the Roman times, but salt mining was especially important during the Middle Ages.

 A specialty was the Szekler salt, which meant the right to mine salt three times a year without any restriction or tax.
 Szekler (in Hungarian Szekely) were ethnically Hungarians who lived in the northern-central regions of Transylvania as pastoralists.
 They enjoyed exemption from taxation in return for military service.
 It was an important right for them, but it was abandoned in 1558 by Prince Ioan Sigismund II.
 Discontent rose and in culminated 1562 in the Szekler Rising.
 But they were defeated and the tax exemtion was cancelled.

 Praid is the natural centre of the Szekely Salt Country.
-This salt mine is used for various activities, but the most important isspeleotherapy.
+This salt mine is used for various activities, but the most important is halotherapy.
 As a result the number of visitors is really high and the infrastructure is impressive.
-There are underground playgrounds for children, a buffet, billiard-tables and an oecumenical chapel.
+There are underground playgrounds for children, a buffet, billiard-tables and an ecumenical chapel.
 The mine has about 2,500 to 3,000 visitor per day, during the summer months June to August about 230,000 visitors are counted.

-The speleotherapy, or better halotherapy, is based on the special climate of the mine.
+The halotherapy, a form of speleotherapy, is based on the special climate of the mine.
 The warm, dry, and absolutely clean air is ideal for patients with respiratory diseases, such as asthma, bronchitis and allergies.
 The management gives additional positive aspects like a bigger pressure than on the surface and highly ionized air.
 This is a typical holistic therapy which is generally not accepted by allopathic doctors, but it is very poplular in many communistic countries.
 A complete treatment takes 18 days, with daily visits to the mine, but it is said to have a verifiable positive effect from three to four visits on.